 - Add onion and red pepper and mix well.

-- Form the mixture into six patties and chill for 20 minutes.
+- Form the mixture into six patties, coat with the flour and chill for 20 minutes.
 (The chilling is important.
 Otherwise they fall apart.)

 - Drain on paper towels and serve with veggie.

 Often canned salmon comes with bones and skin.
 You have to go through it and remove the biggest pieces.
 Or, you can find canned salmon without bones and skin at Trader Joes.